The Death of the West

-The Death of the West: How Dying Populations and Immigrant Invasions Imperil Our Country and Civilization is a 2001 book by paleoconservative commentator Patrick J. Buchanan, in which the author argues that western culture is dying and will soon be imperiled.
+The Death of the West: How Dying Populations and Immigrant Invasions Imperil Our Country and Civilization is a 2001 book by the paleoconservative commentator Patrick J. Buchanan.
+In his book, Patrick J. Buchanan argues that Western culture will soon be imperiled.

 Summary

-The title of the book is a reference to Oswald Spengler's Decline of the West.
-Buchanan argues that the culture that produced western civilization as traditionally understood is in its death throes in the United States which will no longer be a western country by the year 2050.
-He uses United Nations population statistics to analyze the recent trends in global populations, especially major declines in European nations and major increases in Asia, Africa, and Latin America.
+The title of the book is a reference to Oswald Spengler's book Decline of the West.
+Buchanan argues that the culture that produced western civilization as it has traditionally been understood is in its death throes in the United States because by the year 2050, the United States will cease to be a western country.
+He uses United Nations population statistics to analyze the recent trends in global populations, especially the major declines in the populations of European nations and the major increases in the populations of Asia, Africa, and Latin America.

-Buchanan argues that the United States has a "nation within a nation" already.
-The population of 30 million foreign born (of which 11 million are "illegal aliens") is larger than the entire population of Rhode Island, Massachusetts, and Connecticut.
+Buchanan argues that the United States already has a "nation within a nation".
+The population of 30 million foreign-born people (of which 11 million are "illegal aliens") is larger than the entire populations of Rhode Island, Massachusetts, and Connecticut combined.

-Buchanan argues that "counter culture" of the 1960s has become the dominant culture, which aims to rewrite American history and dismantle its heritage.
-In his opinion, this is a hostile culture which regards western civilization with antipathy: "A new generation has now grown up for whom the cultural revolution is not a revolution at all, but the culture they were born into and have known all their lives."
-He sees the new culture as being intolerant towards those of differing beliefs and determined to impose political correctness.
+Buchanan argues that the "counter culture" of the 1960s has become the dominant culture, and he also argues that the counter culture aims to rewrite American history and dismantle its heritage.
+In his opinion, this culture is a hostile culture because it regards western civilization with antipathy: "A new generation has now grown up for whom the cultural revolution is not a revolution at all, but the culture they were born into and have known all their lives."
+He sees the new culture as being aggressive and inexorable towards those of traditional beliefs and determined to impose political correctness.

+Since the 1960s, he writes, an "adversary culture" that set about "dynamiting" America's history and "demolishing" her heroes has arisen.
+With its media collaborators, the counterculture has rarely left an institution unscarred and it has rarely left a hero unsullied.
+The Americans feebly fend off "the relentless pounding of the artillery of an adversary culture that accepts no armistice."

+The "pounding" of history begins with Columbus and one chapter is devoted to him, titled "Good-bye, Columbus."
+The discovery of America used to be one of the greatest events in world history, beginning the American history books.
+Today, Columbus is accused of perpetrating the "rape of paradise," setting off the legacy of slavery, racism, genocide, ecocide, exploitation and shame that goes on until today.
+The UN canceled its Columbus Day celebration and California University changed Columbus Day to Indigenous Peoples Day.
+By 2000, "diabolized" as an irredeemable racist murderer, Columbus made "Hitler look like a juvenile delinquent."

+New textbooks which propagated the New History were published.
+The Wright brothers and the 1969 moon landing were both omitted from them.
+Instead, the new textbooks introduced readers to the wealth of the Mali Empire and its achievements and grandeur during the reign of Mansa Musa.